Bilinear biorthogonal expansions and the Dunkl kernel on the real line: The Dunkl kernel on the real line

 where in the coefficients we are using the Pochhammer symbol $(a)_n = a(a+1)\cdots(a+n-1) = \Gamma(a+n)/\Gamma(a)$.
-Note that there is not problem to extend the definition of the generalized Gegenbauer polynomials taking $\alpha>-1$, so we will assume this situation.
+Note that there is no problem in extending the definition of the generalized Gegenbauer polynomials taking $\alpha>-1$, so we will assume this situation.

 From the $L^2$-norm of the Jacobi polynomials (see~\cite[Ch.~16.4, (5), p.~285]{E-TIT-II}), it is easy to find